Traditionally Modern Food

 Instructions

-• Add 1 tbsp of ghee to the pan.
+• Add 1 tablespoon of ghee to the pan.
 When the ghee is hot, add cashews. when the cashews start changing color, add raisins and cook till cashew are golden brown.
 Switch off and transfer to the plate

 • In the same pan add mustard seeds and let them splutter